Embodying Earth

 Participants are healthy and can participate in outdoor activities;

-As the program will be conducted primarily in English, participants should have a strong command of the English language;
+As the program will be conducted primarily in English, participants should be comfortable communicating in English;

 Participants coming from abroad should have a valid passport and visa to enter and stay in Vietnam for the entire duration of the program.

-What level of English is required to participate in the program?
+What level of English fluency is required to participate in the program?

-As the program will be conducted entirely in English, participants should have a good command of the English language (intermediate or advanced speaking, writing, listening and reading skills).
+As the program will be conducted mostly in English, participants should have intermediate or advanced speaking, listening, and reading skills.

-Is it possible to join the Short Course for only part of the program?
+Is it possible to join for only part of the program?

-All participants admitted are expected to participate in the whole Short Course.
+All participants admitted are expected to participate in the whole program.
 Unfortunately, we will not be able to accept participants who can only attend part of the program.

 What are the application components?